 These non-paranormal orbs are very easy to generate or reproduce, just flap you’re arms around in most environments and you’ll record many of them.
 About the only place you will not find these dust particles are in clean rooms, such as those where satellites and other sensitive equipment are built.

 However, there are real, paranormal luminous anomalies that are somewhat rare and are generally much larger than the artifactual orbs discussed above.
-Unfortunately, these types of luminosities are nowhere near as common as what’s being shown in most paranormal reality shows.
-But of course, nothing seen or heard on the paranormal reality shows is real anyway, so what’s the concern?
+Unfortunately, these types of luminosities are nowhere near as common as what’s being shown in most paranormal unreality shows.
+But of course, nothing seen or heard on the paranormal unreality shows is real anyway, so what’s the concern?

 Another way of demonstrating the problem we’re facing here is to say that we’re measuring the effect of an unknown cause.